ray-project/ray/doc/source/rllib.rst

 Ray RLlib: A Composable and Scalable Reinforcement Learning Library
 ===================================================================

-Ray RLlib is a reinforcement learning library that aims to provide both performance and composability.
+Ray RLlib is a reinforcement learning library that aims to provide both performance and composability:

 - Performance
     - High performance algorithm implementions